 2 Tier Pricing

-In Thailand, there is a 2 tier pricing of one price for a Thai and another price for a foreigner.
-You will notice this particularly in national parks, museums, and so on.
+In Thailand, there is 2-tier pricing of one price for a Thai and another price for a foreigner.
+You will notice this, particularly in national parks, museums, and so on.

 The price difference can be sufficient.
-Where the national entrance for Thais can be 40 baht and foreigners can be 140 baht.
+Where the national entrance for Thais can be 40 baht and for foreigners can be up to as much as 160 baht.

 The Thai government is trying to stop this.
 As they can see that the 2 tier pricing system is hurting the image of both tourism and Thailand itself.